 MMC 19.708 establishes the City's requirements and standards for improvements to public streets, including pedestrian, bicycle, and transit facilities.
 MMC Subsection 19.708.1 requires compliance with MMC Chapter 12.16 and establishes general requirements and standards for streets, including access management, clear vision, street design, connectivity, and intersection design and spacing standards.
 MMC Table 19.708.2 provides more specific street design standards for various street classifications, including for arterial and neighborhood routes.
+MMC Subsection 19.708.5 establishes standards for pedestrian/bicycle paths, including walkways within community service uses where a reasonably direct connection can be made between likely pedestrian and bicyclist destinations, where a minimum 10-ft-wide improved surface is required.
 All streets, sidewalks, necessary public improvements, and other public transportation facilities located in the public ROW and abutting the development site must be adequate at the time of development or must be made adequate in a timely manner.
 The City's street design standards are based on the street classification system described in the City's Transportation System Plan (TSP).

-The subject property has frontage on Balfour Street, which the City's TSP and Transportation Design Manual classify as a local street.
+The subject property has frontage on Bowman Street, which the City's TSP and Transportation Design Manual classify as a local street.
 As established in MMC Table 19.708.2 Street Design Standards, the required ROW width for a local street is between 20 ft and 68 ft, depending on the required street improvements.
-Balfour Street has a ROW width of 50 ft.
+Bowman Street has a ROW width of 25 ft.
 This standard is met.